Agrora/decimal-js/README.md

 Decimal JS
 ==========

-String-based floating point arithmetic library based on PHP's [bcmath](https://www.php.net/manual/de/book.bc.php) extension.
+Precision floating point arithmetic library based on PHP's [bcmath](https://www.php.net/manual/de/book.bc.php) extension.

 It's essentially a port of bcmath, but written from scratch to provide a neat and solid JavaScript/TypeScript API.
 Like, bcmath for JavaScript, but with a nice